 No structure or support for the Mortgage Development Manager Position

-Mortgage Development Manager (Former Employee) – Eastern Ontario – July 3, 2013
+Mortgage Development Manager (Former Employee) – Eastern Ontario – 3 July 2013

 National Bank is developing a revolving door for their Mortgage Development Manager position.
 There is little training, no support from Management to resolve issues, poor equipment, and non-competitive compensation.
 I would recommend you look to a more established financial institution to avoid the daily problems at National Bank.

-friendly, relaxed atmosphere in the branch.
+Friendly, relaxed atmosphere in the Branch.

-frequent equipment failures, conflicting lending guidelines and policies, low compensation, claw backs in the compensation program
+Frequent equipment failures, conflicting lending guidelines and policies, low compensation, claw backs in the compensation program

-Personal Banking Advisor (Current Employee) – Montréal, QC – January 7, 2016
+Coordinator (Current Employee) – Montréal, QC – 26 August 2016

 Overall good employer, good salary, good benefits.
 Good work environment.
 I don't have much more to say, it was pleasant working there but I don't want to work in Montreal anymore and jobs on the south shore are rare.